Have you recently noticed a funky smell “down there?” Wondering if it’s pregnancy-related and if it’s normal or not?

 Is Vaginal Odor Normal During Pregnancy?

 Even though it can be unpleasant and embarrassing, vaginal odor is actually quite normal during pregnancy.
 Around 65 percent of women report they have experienced vaginal odor throughout their pregnancies.
 Vaginal odor can even be one of the first symptoms of pregnancy.

-If your new aroma started after you conceived, then it is most likely pregnancy-related.
+If the aroma started after you conceived, it is most likely pregnancy-related.
 Your odor can range from faint to very strong and is usually nothing to worry about.

 But remember that every pregnancy is different.
 You may experience vaginal odor throughout this entire pregnancy and then have none with the next.
-Your odor may also be more apparent during certain trimesters.
+The odor may also be more apparent during certain trimesters.

 Causes Of Vaginal Odor During Pregnancy

 There are various reasons why you may be experiencing vaginal odor during pregnancy.

 Let’s take a look at some of the most common causes:

 - Hormones: Your body is going through massive hormonal changes now that you’re pregnant, and that triggers all sorts of physical changes.
 This can include increased secretions from your vagina, which often cause a strong odor (1).
 You may also just be more sensitive to smell and are noticing what already existed, thanks to the extraordinary amounts of estrogen in your growing body.

 - Diet: Pregnant women are also more likely to experience changes in vaginal odor due to diet.
 Spicy foods, fish, coffee, garlic, onion, broccoli, and dairy products could be the cause of your unpleasant smell.

-- Dehydration: If you have a strong ammonia smell, you may be dehydrated.
+- Dehydration: If you notice a strong ammonia smell, you may be dehydrated.
 Remember you need more fluids when you’re pregnant, as your body is working for two now.
 Try to drink at least two liters of water per day.